wazo-platform/wazo-bus/README.md

 xivo-bus [![Build Status](https://travis-ci.org/wazo-pbx/xivo-bus.png?branch=master)](https://travis-ci.org/wazo-pbx/xivo-bus)
 ========

-xivo-bus is a library used internally in XiVO to communicate with other components of XiVO using RabbitMQ
+xivo-bus is a library used internally in Wazo to communicate with other components of Wazo using RabbitMQ

 Running unit tests